tytydraco/yessleep/out/Im_an_archivist_for_a_private_university_I_found_some_strange_tape_recordings_PART_6.md

 NGUYEN: Maybe?
 No— they couldn’t have been.
 There’s no drag marks in the blood.
 It’s like they died here, and their blood was drained and flowed into that hatch.

 DOBERMAN: What?
 That’s absurd.
-Where are the missing limbs, too?
+Where are these missing limbs, too?

 NGUYEN: I don’t know.
 This isn’t an ordinary homicide.